-Unusually, yet appropriately, given CKC is in the business of property trends – it is introducing a relatively new requirement to its leasing brief: proximity to co-working space.
+Unusually, yet appropriately, given its business needs to know property trends – the firm has added a relatively new requirement to its leasing brief: proximity to co-working space.

-The other more typical office needs are there: access to transport and preference for fitted out, open-plan area.
+The usual workplace needs are there too: access to transport and preference for fitted out, open-plan area.

 CKC is seeking single floor, A-grade accommodation of between 1300-1600 square metres.

 It will consider re-leasing in the Melbourne CBD, or city fringe suburbs including Southbank, St Kilda Road and East Melbourne.

 The requirement, which called for submissions to be made to it by yesterday, also seeks natural light and between 40 and 50 car parks.

 The research house and advisory group could sign an eight year agreement if it finds the right place.

 CKC hopes to relocate from 8 Exhibition Street at the end of next year.

 Access to co-working space may be a driver for good